Alicelilyarmstrong/Project-one-Nile-crocodile-reproducible-code-/README.md

 provided in this repository as 'croc_neat.csv'

 **GBIF specimen data-**
+provided in this repository as 'GBIF_final.csv' but you must site as follows:
 Global Biodiversity Information Facility.
 (2023).
 Occurrence Download. https://doi.org/10.15468/dl.2fn763 [Accessed 8th January 2023].

 **IUCN range polygons-**